For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Drexel University's Dornsife School of Public Health was proud to be named the country's top school for community-engaged public health work by the Association of Schools & Programs of Public Health (ASPPH), the leading organization representing schools and programs of public health around the world, in 2018.

-“We were the inaugural recipients of the Harrison Spencer Community Service Award, which was created by ASPPH in honor of a renowned public health leader who headed the organization for many years,” said the Dornsife School of Public Health’s dean, Ana Diez Roux, MD, PhD, MPH.
+“We were the inaugural recipients of the Harrison Spencer Community Service Award, which was created by ASPPH in honor of a renowned public health leader who headed the organization for many years,” said Ana Diez Roux, MD, PhD, MPH, who was the dean at the time of the award.
 “Community engagement and the translation of evidence into action are core to our mission, so we were truly thrilled to be the first recognized for this by the ASPPH.”

 “Drexel’s level of community engagement is exceptional,” said Laura Magaña, PhD, MS, president and CEO of ASPPH.
 “The depth and breadth of their work with the Philadelphia community is astonishing and reflects the commitment the school and its faculty, staff and students have for the region they serve.
 Their work is a model for others in the academic public health community.”

-Work from faculty, students and staff, along with affiliated research centers, were highlighted in the application for this award, which was put together chiefly by Jennifer Kolker, MPH, clinical professor and associate dean for Public Health Practice and External Relations at Dornsife.
+Work from faculty, students and staff, along with affiliated research centers, were highlighted in the application for this award, which was put together chiefly by Jennifer Kolker, MPH, clinical professor of Health Management & Policy at Dornsife.

 “Our school was founded as a ‘school without walls’ and has maintained a fundamental commitment to community service and, particularly, to our partnerships here in Philadelphia,” Kolker said.
 “Being recognized by our peer institutions and the ASPPH for this work is something that we are very proud of.”